This article is part of a larger series on Bookkeeping.

-To calculate days payable outstanding, you need your balance sheet for the end of the current and prior year and a total purchases report.
-You can use these reports to identify inventory purchased and to calculate cost of goods sold and average accounts payable.
-Once you have these numbers, you can plug them into the formula to get your days payable outstanding.
+In manually computing DPO, you need your balance sheet for the end of the current and prior year and a total purchases report.
+You can use these documents to identify inventory purchased and to calculate COGS and average A/P.

-1. Identify Inventory Purchased
+Step 1: Identify Inventory Purchased

-Cost of goods sold is the cost of merchandise sold during the year.
-First, calculate the goods available for sale during the year by adding purchases to beginning inventory, which is the same as ending inventory from the prior year.
+Step 2.1: Calculate the goods available for sale during the year by adding purchases to beginning inventory, which is the same as ending inventory from the prior year.

 Beginning Inventory + Purchases = Goods Available for Sale